 However, all believers would do well to heed Peter’s apostolic advice given in the context of the expected return of Christ and the fiery judgment of this world.
 Peter wrote, “Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 But in keeping with his promise we are looking forward to a new heaven and a new earth, where righteousness dwells” (2 Peter 3:11-13).
 Consider carefully the apostle’s call for “holy and godly lives.”
 God does not look lightly on sin.
 Remember, it was our sins that cost Jesus His life on the cross, in order that we might be forgiven and saved from eternal judgment.
 Determine to live for God in an upright and holy way, so that you can confidently “look forward to” the coming of the Lord.

 If you are reading this and know that you have not yet accepted Jesus Christ as your Lord and Savior, there’s good news!
 God is still patiently waiting for you to come to Him through faith in His Son.
 That time of mercy and grace has not yet run out (but one day it will).
 The apostle Peter wrote that God “is patient with you, not wanting anyone to perish, but everyone to come to repentance” (2 Peter 3:9).
 The greatest decision you will ever make in your life can be right now, right at this moment.
 I encourage you to turn your heart and life over to Jesus.
 Allow Him to save you from your sins and from God’s judgment and to make you a son or daughter of God Almighty.
-You will escape the pending God-caused global warming and will be able to look forward to a joyous eternity in God’s glorious presence.
-Please click the following link and let evangelist Billy Graham lead you through the simple steps to peace with God through Jesus Christ.
+You will escape the disastrous impacts of the pending God-caused global warming and will be able to look forward to a joyous eternity in God’s glorious presence.
+Please click the following link and let the late, respected evangelist Billy Graham lead you through the simple steps to peace with God through Jesus Christ.
 God bless you!

 ©2017, James H. Feeney.